Jim Lawless

 - How an executive team’s own behaviour, not its messaging, becomes the proof for the organisation

-Treats strategy execution as a complex systems problem for the executive team, where every move at the top ripples through thousands of decisions and actions below it.
+For the CEO, executive team, people team and top 100, treats strategy execution as a complex systems problem where every move at the top ripples through thousands of decisions and actions below it.

 Key takeaways: